carpentries-lab/good-enough-practices/index.md

 ---
-layout: lesson
-root: .  # Is the only page that doesn't follow the pattern /:path/index.html
-permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
+permalink: index.html
+site: sandpaper::sandpaper_site
 ---

 This lesson is targeted at a broad audience of researchers who want to learn how to be more efficient and effective in their data analysis and computing, whatever their career stage.
-Examples of our target audience are found in [learner profiles](learner-profiles/index.html).
+Examples of our target audience are found in [learner profiles](instructors/learner-profiles.md).

 The lesson is inspired by and based on the paper, [Good Enough Practices in Scientific Computing (Wilson et al., 2017)](https://doi.org/10.1371/journal.pcbi.1005510): "a set of good computing practices that every researcher can adopt, regardless of their current level of computational skill".